Gizmo1992/Hangman_game_project/README.md

 # Hangman_game_project
 It is a simple hangman game, where the user has to find out the word before he/she runs out of lives.
+I made this program because it was a challenge in one of my Udemy classes (Total Python: Become an advenced Python developer in 16 days).
+I managed to solve it without checking the solutions first.
+The program choose a random word from a list I previously made, and the user has to type a character, and the program checks if that character is present in the word or not.
+The program also displays that where is the user input location in the word by replacing the "_" with the actual letter.